Katrina0406/My-Projects/ARTrainingApp/FinalTrainingApp/readme.md

-Since the whole folder cannot be previewed, I put the file that contains the core of this app here - ViewController.swift
+Since the whole folder cannot be previewed, I put the file that contains the core algorithms of this app here - ViewController.swift